-Vault is widely used including across stock exchanges, large financial organizations, hotel chains, and everything in between to provide security in the cloud operating model.
+Vault is widely used across many industries including stock exchanges, large financial organizations, hotel chains, and everything in between to provide security in the cloud operating model.

 To achieve shared services for security, IT teams should enable centralized secrets management services, and then use that service to deliver more sophisticated encryption-as-a-service use cases such as certificate and key rotations, and encryption of data in transit and at rest.

 » Secrets management

 The first step in cloud security is typically secrets management: the central storage, access control, and distribution of dynamic secrets.
 Instead of depending on static IP addresses, integrating with identity-based access systems such as AWS IAM and Azure AAD to authenticate and access services and resources is crucial.

 Vault uses policies to codify how applications authenticate, which credentials they are authorized to use, and how auditing should be performed.
 It can integrate with an array of trusted identity providers such as cloud identity and access management (IAM) platforms, Kubernetes, Active Directory, and other SAML-based systems for authentication.
 Vault then centrally manages and enforces access to secrets and systems based on trusted sources of application and user identity.